 ” THE REAL VOYAGE OF DISCOVERY CONSISTS NOT IN SEEKING NEW LANDSCAPES, BUT IN HAVING NEW EYES.” ~ MARCEL PROUST

 I love island life.
-Growing up in a city and moving to London in my 20s I’ve experienced all that big cities have to offer (at least a big chunk of it).
+Growing up in a city and moving to London in my 20s, I’ve experienced all that big cities offer (at least a big chunk of it).
 Yet, living within smaller communities brought me back to what I believe life is really about.
-Enjoying nature, accessibility to places and people alike and, due to my country choices, most of the time fantastic weather.
+Enjoying nature, accessibility to places and people alike and, because of my country choices, most of the time fantastic weather.

 So when the opportunity came to move to sunny Malta – I did not hesitate.
 And as I arrived and settled in, I decided to discover Malta off the beaten path.

-Yet I am always longing for some more secluded, hidden places to visit.
-Not so touristy, with a bit more of a local feel and sometimes just a bit harder to get to for the added sprinkle of challenge.
-Exploring the less known, going off the beaten path is what gives me the real feel of the place.
+Yet I am always longing for some more secluded places to visit.
+Not so touristy, with more of a local feel and sometimes just a bit harder to get to for the added sprinkle of challenge.
+Exploring the less known, going off the beaten path gives me the real feel of the place.
 Also, I wanted to share a bit of real Malta with those who both visit or live here, just like me.
 Go out there and explore, discover and let yourself be surprised.
 Discover Malta off the beaten path.